-If you need to take more than the allowed weight to McMurdo or South Pole, you can mail boxes to yourself at the Army/Air Force Post Office (APO) address in Antarctica.
-Flat mail can take 14-21 days (or longer depending on available space).
-Packages have the lowest priority of all cargo and can take up to 3 months or longer.
+If you need to take more than the allowed weight to McMurdo Station or South Pole Station, you can mail boxes to yourself at the Air Force Post Office (APO) address in Antarctica.
+Flat mail can take 14-21 days or longer, depending on available space.
+Packages can take up to three months or longer.
 See Chapter 6 for more information about mail services and restrictions.
+Do not send any items you will require immediately upon arrival to McMurdo Station or South Pole Station via the APO system from Christchurch, New Zealand.